Jaguars–Texans rivalry: 2020s

 The Texans continued their dominance of the rivalry to begin the 2020s.
-In 2022, Sports Illustrated writer Zach Dimmit wrote "it might be hard to find a more historically lopsided division rivalry in the league."
+In 2022, Sports Illustrated writer Zach Dimmit wrote "It might be hard to find a more historically lopsided division rivalry in the league."

 Watt recorded his 100th career sack in a win against the Jaguars in 2020.

 In 2022, the previously winless Texans defeated the Jaguars 13–6, as they forced Jaguars quarterback Trevor Lawrence into multiple turnovers.
 However, during the teams' second matchup of the season, Jacksonville blew out the Texans 31–3, snapping Houston's 9-game winning streak in the rivalry series.

+In 2023, under rookie quarterback C. J. Stroud, the Texans defeated the Jaguars 37–17 in what would be Stroud's first win as a Texan.
+In Week 12, the two teams battled in a close game with both quarterbacks throwing for over 300 yards, with the Jaguars ending up winning 24–21 from a missed game-tying field goal by Texans kicker Matt Ammendola.
+Despite splitting the series, the Texans clinched the division with a 10–7 record, due to a late-season collapse by the Jaguars who finished 9–8.

+In 2024, the rivalry intensified further when Texans linebacker Azeez Al-Shaair illegally hit quarterback Trevor Lawrence as he was sliding a yard short of a first down.
+As a result of the hit, Lawrence suffered a concussion and was declared out for the rest of the game while Al-Shaair was ejected.
+The incident incited a brawl involving multiple players, with Jaguars cornerback Jarrian Jones also being ejected.
+The Texans went on to win the game 23–20, completing a sweep of the Jaguars after previously defeating them 24–20 in Week 4.